 In recent years, she has been active in Italy with solo exhibitions and participating in

 She participates in the working group, “Tempo Forte”, a cultural initiative of the

 ambassador of Italy in Greece that promotes cultural dialogue and the establishment at an intergovernmental level of common aspects of the identity of the two countries.

 From November 2018 till June 2019 Venia Dimitrakopoulou presented a series of personal exhibitions “Matter – Logos – Sound” under the general title “Primordial Future” in Palermo, Turin and Trieste.
+Upon this occasion, a catalogue by Umberto Allemandi has been published.
 This trilogy was also presented at the Gallery of the Cyclades in Syros.

 Ιn January 2017, the president of the Italian Republic, Sergio Mattarella made her a Cavaliere of the Ordine al Merito della Repubblica Italiana, “in recognition of her contribution, through her artistic work, to creating bonds with Italy, a country with which she feels deeply connected”.